Annazids: History

 Relations between Abu’l-Šawk and his brother improved with mediation from Shams-al Dawla but hostilities renewed after Mohalhel refused to release the son of Abu’l-Šawk, Abu’l-Fatḥ b.
 Abu’l-Šawk.
 Abu’l-Šawk attacked Mohalhel twice but failed to free his son who would die in captivity.
 Shortly after, in 1045, Turkmen ruler Tughril sent his half-brother Ibrahim Inal to Kurdish areas and Abu’l-Šawk had to flee from Dinavar to Kermanshah and then to the citadel of Sirvan on the Diyala River where many Kurds rallied around him.
-The two brothers tried to unite, but the foreces of Inal succeeded in further capturing Hulwan, Mahidasht and attacked Khanaqin.
+The two brothers tried to unite, but the forces of Inal succeeded in further capturing Hulwan, Mahidasht and attacked Khanaqin.
 Abu’l-Šawk died in April 1046 and his supporters rallied around his brother.

 Son of Abu’l-Šawk, Saʿdī b.
 Abu’l-Šawk, chose to side with Inal and therefore renewed internal Annazid tensions.
 When Inal captured Hulwan in 1046, he dedicated the battle to the slain son of Abu’l-Šawk, Tahir b.
 Hilal.

 Annazid rule declined afterwards and the last mention of the dynasty was in the 12th century when Sorḵāb b. ʿAnnāz became a ruler of Lorestan.
 This became possible because of an epidemic in 1048/49 prompting a withdrawal from the region by the Oghuz Turks.
 Inal later allocated more land in the region to the Annazid dynasty but Mohalhel ultimately died in Seljuk captivity.

 All important cultural and economic centers would also suffer in the following centuries.
 Regarding the legacy of the Annazids, historian Franz argued:

 After the Annazid era, the territory was incorporated into Khorshidi territory.